jakoch/editor/README.md

 editor
 ======

-A PHP in-browser editor - based on eval() and CodeMirror3.
+A simple PHP in-browser editor.

+Using
+ - PHP's eval() for code evaluation
+ - CodeMirror3 as Javascript Editor
+ - jQuery2